 The verb to be in the Gaelic languages

-The verb to be is the most important verb in the Gaelic languages and is used to form most of the tenses, in combination with verbnouns.
+The verb to be is the most important verb in the Gaelic languages and is used to form most of the tenses, in combination with verb-nouns.

 The table below shows a summary of the verb to be in the three Gaelic languages.
-For each tense the affirmative, negative, dependent and passive forms are shown.
+For each tense the affirmative, negative, dependent and impersonal forms are shown.
 These are usually same for all persons, though there are alternative first person singular and plural forms for some tenses.
 The conditional tense in Irish has different forms for each person - the third person singular ones are shown here.

 Summary of all tenses